 Change of Use of Building

-The Building Act 2004 requires that if a building owner intends to change the use of a building or extend the life of the building beyond its specified life, the Council must be notified in writing before any work commences.
-The Council needs to check that the new building work complies with the Building Code as far as reasonably possible in the areas that are being altered.
-A change in use may require upgrading of safety features, accessibility and disability facilities within the existing buildings, as different provisions exist for different types of buildings.
+Every building has to meet Building Code requirements to ensure it is safe, healthy and durable when used for the purpose it was designed for.
+If that use changes, the building may need to be altered to meet new Building Code requirements.
+The Council needs to check that the new building use complies with the Building Code as far as reasonably practicable.
+A change in use may require upgrading of safety features and accessible facilities within the existing building, as different provisions exist for different types of buildings.

 Approval to Proceed with Building Work